ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa1/index.md

 in the `output/` directory, containing the compiled assembly code and executable for that case.

-You can test all the provided tests and the tests you have provided in @tt{myTests.ml}
+You can test all the provided tests and the tests you have provided in `myTests.ml` by running
-by running
 ```
 $ make test